syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types.md

 ### Column width and spacing

-The `spacing` property can be used to change the spacing between two segments.
+The `spacing` property is used to change the spacing between two segments.
 The default value of spacing is 0, and the value ranges from 0 to 1.
 Here, 1 and 0 correspond to 100% and 0% of the available space, respectively.

-The `width` property can be used to change the width of the rectangle.
+The `width` property is used to change the width of the rectangle.
 The default value of the width is 0.7, and the value ranges from 0 to 1.
 Here, 1 and 0 correspond to 100% and 0% of the available width, respectively.

 {% highlight dart %}